 While I'm a huge fan of packing with used boxes, when it comes to books, you want to make sure the box is solid, will hold the weight and that there isn't any wetness that could harm your books.

 You'll also need packing tape to seal the box bottom and top and a marker to label the box's contents.

 Prepare the Box for Packing

-If you bought new boxes, you'll need to put them together first.
+If you buy new boxes, you will need to put them together first.
 Make sure you seal the bottom well by doubling the amount of tape.
 If you're using a recycled box, I always tape the bottom again with packing tape to make sure it'll hold.

 How to Pack Hardcover Books